stankovictab/archimedes-config/README.md

 # archimedes-config

-A repository for config files for the Spring Cloud Config Server for the archimedes project.
+A repository for config files for the Spring Cloud Config Server for [the Archimedes project](https://github.com/stankovictab/internship-projects/tree/main/archimedes).